 The genus includes a single species, members of which are distinguished from all other members of the family in that they encode a very large P1 protein (83.6 kDa) containing an AlkB domain, and are also phylogenetically distinct (Susaimuthu et al., 2008).

 Virions are flexuous filaments 800×11–15 nm in size.

-Virions contain a single molecule of linear, positive sense ssRNA, about 11 kb in size.
+Virions contain a single molecule of linear, positive-sense ssRNA of about 11 kb.

-Apart from the size of the P1 coding region, the genome organization is identical to that of most monopartite viruses in the family Potyviridae (Figure 2.Potyviridae).
+Apart from the size of the P1 coding region, the genome organization (Figure 1.Brambyvirus) is identical to that of most monopartite viruses in the family Potyviridae (Figure 2.Potyviridae).

 The virus has been reported only from wild and cultivated blackberry (Rubus sp.) where it is often symptomless but is also a component of a complex of viruses.
 It is not known to cause symptoms in any herbaceous test host.

 The virus is presumed to be transmitted by an aerial vector that has not yet been identified.

 The virus could not be detected by a universal potyvirus monoclonal antibody but there are no additional data.